|Course code: 176203||Subject title: STATISTICS I|

 Students will be encouraged to participate and ask questions.
 The instructor will also propose exercises to be solved during the sessions.
 These exercises will be referred to real economic situations.
 (Proficiencies GP01, GP07, SP03, SP04.)

 Computer sessions will be devoted to practical computing exercises.
 The instructor will provide the necessary guidelines so the students can individually perform different statistical analyses.
 Some of these assignments will be given back to the students so they can check their work.
 (Proficiencies GP01, GP05, GP07, GP17, SP03, SP04.)

 Individual exercises will be proposed and also for small groups.

-An introduction to basic statistical concepts on data analysis, such as Descriptive Analysis of Univariate and Bivariate data real data, Description and Analysis of Temporal Data and Index numbers.
+An introduction to basic statistical concepts on data analysis, such as Descriptive Analysis of Univariate and Bivariate data real data, Description and Analysis of Temporal Data.
 Basic probability notions and an introduction to random variables.